Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Introduction

 \section{Introduction}

-Ising model plays a crucial role in the rearch of condensed matter and statistical physics of lattice systems, especially in understanding the phase transition via statistical mechanics.
+Ising model plays a crucial role in the research of condensed matter and statistical physics of lattice systems, especially in understanding the phase transition via statistical mechanics.
 It has a long history since 1920s \cite{RN312}.
 The one-dimensional Ising model was first solved by Ising himself \cite{RN75}.
-Kramers and Wannier introduced the transfer matrix method to rederive the exact solution in one dimension and study the two-dimensional case \cite{RN236, RN237}.
-Onsager first used the transfer matrix method to present the exact solution of the two-dimensional Ising model on the square lattice in the case without a magnetic field \cite{RN72}.
-This famous result has been obtained from various approaches \cite{RN73, RN267, RN74, RN76, RN207, RN265, RN269, RN218, RN209}.
+Kramers and Wannier introduced the transfer matrix method to rederive the exact solution for the one-dimensional case and to study the two-dimensional case \cite{RN236, RN237}.
+Onsager was the first to present the exact solution of the two-dimensional Ising model on the square lattice without a magnetic field, using the transfer matrix method \cite{RN72}.
+This famous result has since been obtained through various approaches \cite{RN73, RN267, RN74, RN76, RN207, RN265, RN269, RN218, RN209}, and has made a great impact on exactly solvable lattice models \cite{RN239, RN49, RN205, RN152, RN206}.
 Lee and Yang proposed the solution for the case in an imaginary field $i( {{\pi \mathord{\left/{\vphantom {\pi 2}} \right. \kern-\nulldelimiterspace} 2}} ){k_B}T$ in their work of Lee-Yang zeros \cite{RN57}.
-This solution has also been given by a variety of different methods \cite{RN67, RN71, RN68, RN69, RN70, RN66, RN274}.
-Onsager's solution \cite{RN72} has a great influence in the field of exactly solvable lattice models \cite{RN239, RN49, RN205, RN152, RN206}.
-Since then the mathematical exact results for Ising models have shown their beauty and power, and attracted considerable attention.
+This solution has also been rederived using a variety of different methods \cite{RN67, RN71, RN68, RN69, RN70, RN66, RN274}.
+Since then, the mathematically exact results for Ising models have attracted considerable attention, demonstrating their elegance and significance.
 Two-dimensional Ising models on the honeycomb lattice \cite{RN122, RN123, RN221, RN224}, the triangular lattice \cite{RN81, RN220, RN299, RN223, RN264}, the Kagomé lattice \cite{RN121, RN82}, and the checkerboard lattice \cite{RN58, RN51} were also exactly solved.
-Although the Ising model in a non-zero field is a well-known unsolved problem, the case of an imaginary field $i( {{\pi \mathord{\left/{\vphantom {\pi 2}} \right. \kern-\nulldelimiterspace} 2}} ){k_B}T$ originated in the work of Lee and Yang \cite{RN57} is special and of significant interest.
+Although the Ising model in a non-zero field is generally a well-known unsolved problem, the case of an imaginary field $i( {{\pi \mathord{\left/{\vphantom {\pi 2}} \right. \kern-\nulldelimiterspace} 2}} ){k_B}T$ introduced by Lee and Yang \cite{RN57}, is unique and holds significant interest.

-In this work we focus on the exact solutions of isotropic Ising models on typical two-dimensional lattices, both in the zero field and in the imaginary field.
-The Hamiltonian of \textit{N} spins $\left\{ {{s_i} = \pm 1,{\rm{ }}i = 1, \cdots ,N} \right\}$ simply reads
+In this work we focus on the exact solutions of anisotropic Ising models on typical two-dimensional lattices, both in the zero field and in the imaginary field.
+The Hamiltonian of \textit{N} spins $\left\{ {{s_i} = \pm 1,{\rm{ }}i = 1, \cdots ,N} \right\}$ reads